hebcal/hebcal-js/README.md

 ### `Hebcal.Month.prototype.month`

 A number representing the `month` argument to the constructor.
+(Not actually a prototype value.)

 ### `Hebcal.Month.prototype.year`

 A number representing the `year` argument to the constructor.
+(Not actually a prototype value.)

 ### `Hebcal.Month.prototype.days`

 An array of days in the month.
 Each day is an instance of `Hebcal.HDate`.
+(Not actually a prototype value.)

 ### `Hebcal.Month.prototype.length`

 Number; the length of the month.
 Equivalent to the length of the `days` array.
+(Not actually a prototype value.)

 ### `Hebcal.Month.prototype.il`

 Boolean get/set.
 Whether or not the location is in Israel.
 Is usually set by the parent year.
+(Not actually a prototype value.)

 ### `Hebcal.Month.prototype.lat`, `Hebcal.Month.prototype.long`

 Number get/set.
 Latitude/Longitude of the location.
 Is usually set by the parent year.
+(Not actually prototype values.)

 ### `Hebcal.Month.prototype.__year`

 Internal, non-enumerable.
 A reference to the containing year.
 Only set if the month was created by a `Hebcal()`.
+(Not actually a prototype value.)

 ### `Hebcal.Month.prototype.isLeapYear()`